 Contrary to what many believe, the barony of Strachan was not part of the Earldom of Mar.
 Rather, the above charter confirms Strachan was instead part of the Royal demesne, and held in forest as a royal hunting reserve.

-The most feasible explanation appears to suggest that Ranulf de Strachan likely married an un-named daughter of William Gifford, and inherited the barony upon the death of William Gifford (c.
+The most feasible explanation appears to suggest that Ranulf de Strachan likely married an un-named daughter of William Gifford, and acquired or inherited the barony through marriage (Before c.
 1207).

 The barony of Strachan appears to have been one of the largest baronies geographically in Scotland, but only accounted for one knights fee due to its poor mountainous terrain.
 The Parish of Strachan is about twenty miles in length, extending from the confines of the parish of Durris, on the east; to Mount Battock, on the west ; and is twelve miles in breadth, from Cairn-o'-Mount, in the south, to the river Dee, which constitutes its northern boundary, and separates it from the parish of Banchory-Ternan.
 It encompasses 56,362 acres.
 (Topographical Dictionary of Scotland, ii, p.
 504-5)

-The 'de Strachan' family were close associates and (the chartulary suggests) were kin to the Earl of Buchan, and opposed Robert de Bruce.
+The 'de Strachan' family were close associates and (the chartulary suggests) were kin to John Comyn, the Earl of Buchan, and opposed Robert de Bruce.

 Archeological research suggest forces loyal to Robert de Bruce sacked the timber fortification in Strachan known as Castlehill during the summer of 1308, and subsequently confiscated the barony of Strachan.